mush-huda/Clean-Code/README.md

 # Clean-Code #
-This is a summary of the famous book "Clean Code-A Handbook of Agile Software Craftsmanship" by Robert C. Martin
+This is a summary of the famous book *"Clean Code-A Handbook of Agile Software Craftsmanship"* by *Robert C. Martin*.
 ### Chapter 2 - Meaningful Names ###
 #### Use Intention-Revealing Names ####
 * The name of the variable, function, or class should tell you why it exists, what it does, and how it is used.